 began using the Belt Line in 1926.

-Effective with issuance of Dallas Division Timetable No. 183 on July 31, 1921, the Texas & Pacific Railroad began using the Belt Line to T&P Junction which removed their operation on Pacific Avenue in Dallas.
+Effective with issuance of Dallas Division Timetable No. 183 on July 31, 1921, the T&P began using the Belt Line to T&P Junction.
 An interlocking office was established at Metzger, 0.34 miles west of Belt Junction at the east end of double track from Forest Avenue.
 The operator controlled four power switches.
 At this time the switches at Forest Avenue, Briggs and T&P Junction were hand operated and the crossings at Belt Junction and Briggs were not interlocked.
 Train order offices were established at Metzger, Briggs and T&P Junction.
 Regular trains between Belt Junction and T&P Junction consisted of four T&NO Beaumont-Galveston Division passenger trains (via Briggs) and eight T&P passenger trains (via T&P Junction).
-Freight trains and switch engines operated as extra trains."
+Freight trains and switch engines operated as extra trains.

 April 4, 1926, was the first with the entire Dallas Belt completed from Forest